Journal of Samuel Kiechel

 Visiting an Occupied City

-For a city that had just endured a year under siege and surrendered due to famine, Samuel Kiechel did not mention any signs of destitution among the population or destruction within the city.
+For a city that had just endured a year under siege and surrendered due to famine, Samuel Kieichel did not mention any signs of destitution among the population or destruction within the city.
 Instead, he noted that there were ways to entertain travellers.
 Antwerp had schools for fencing and dancing, as well as opportunities to learn musical instruments.
-Kiechel also observed that the women of Brabant were more modestly dressed than those in Holland, Frisia or Zeeland.
+Kieichel also observed that the women of Brabant were more modestly dressed than those in Holland, Frisia or Zeeland.

 Antwerp, 1636